J0lataupe/Rasp_sensors_server/README.md

 pip install -r requirements.txt
 ```
 3. Connect your sensors to the Raspberry Pi (DHT11 on GPIO 4)
+   > Note: You can easily add more sensors by declaring them in the `current_data.py` file
 4. Connect the alarm LED to GPIO 17

 ### Usage